 And that, my friends, is just one of the many dishes which lay claim to some form of heritage in Singapore.

-We start off with perhaps the quintessential Singaporean dish – Chicken Rice.
+We start off with perhaps the most iconic Singaporean dish – Chicken Rice.

 Chicken rice is a stalwart dish in Singapore’s hawker culture.
 Stop at any coffee shop or hawker centre and you’ll be sure to find at least one stall selling the dish.
 At the famous Maxwell Food Centre located in Chinatown, along with the Michelin Bib-Gourmand Tian Tian Hainanese Chicken Rice, I count no fewer than 5 stalls selling this humble rice dish.